HTY2003/EVN-arduino-old/README.md

 ```

 Ensure that in each EVN folder, there is only one .h and .cpp file.
 Ensure that there are no 2 folders with the same name in the libraries folder.

+Additionally, install the RPI_PICO_TimerInterrupt Ver 1.3.1 library by Khoi Hoang in Arduino's Library Manager (Sketch - Include Library - Manage Libraries...).

 ## Usage in Arduino IDE
 To include all libraries, include them at the start of the library:
 ```
+#include "RPi_Pico_ISR_Timer.h" //this is a helper library for the EVNMotor library
 #include <EVNMotor.h>
 #include <EVNButton.h>
 #include <EVNSensorHelper.h>